 OCBC appoints Helen Wong as new group CEO as Samuel Tsien retires

+SINGAPORE'S second-largest bank has picked a seasoned hand in Greater China to lead the charge for the lender's next phase of growth, and with that, its first female CEO.

-O39 has appointed Helen Wong as its new group chief executive officer (CEO) from April 15.
+OCBC on Friday said Helen Wong, former chief executive of HSBC in Greater China, will be its new group chief executive officer from April 15.
+The 59-year-old will also be the first woman to head a Singapore bank.

-Ms Wong takes over from Samuel Tsien, who will retire after 14 years with the bank, nine of which were as group CEO, said the lender in a statement on Friday.
-Having significantly built the OCBC franchise into a "much more diversified and resilient" business, Mr Tsien will retire on April 14.
+Ms Wong takes over from Samuel Tsien, who will retire after 14 years with the bank, nine of which were as group CEO.
+Having significantly built the OCBC franchise into a "much more diversified and resilient" business, Mr Tsien, 66, will retire on April 14, said the lender.

-Ms Wong will be the first female CEO of OCBC and also the first woman to head a Singapore bank.

-Ms Wong joined OCBC in February last year as deputy president and head of global wholesale banking.
-She started her career in banking with OCBC in 1984, and was its first China desk manager.
+Sanford C Bernstein analyst Kevin Kwek told The Business Times that Ms Wong's appointment signals the bank's continued focus on Greater China, given her decades of experience in the region.

+Under Mr Tsien's leadership, OCBC's S$6.23 billion acquisition of Hong Kong's Wing Hang Bank in 2014 was a "bold move" in line with his firm belief in the potential of Greater China and the bank's role in it, "even if not all investors were in favour of it at the time", said Mr Kwek.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg